-As long as one partner is a currently enrolled UM student (undergrad or graduate), you are eligible for CAPS couples counseling.
+As long as one partner is a currently enrolled UM student (undergrad or graduate), you are eligible for CAPS relationship counseling.

 Conflict cycles/negative patterns of communication, sex/intimacy needs/concerns, financial concerns and making difficult decisions, transitions and changes in career status (e.g.,entering the job market, graduation, moving, long distance), parenting concerns, balancing graduate school and family.